JoshLG18/DSE-Assignment1/README.md

-This repository contains all the data and documents for Question 3 and 4 of my DSE Assignment.
+This repository contains all the data and documents for my DSE Assignment.